na-na-hi/renget/archive/guier.md

 !!! note Updated as of patch 3.22
 !!! warning Page still in WIP
 ***
+!!! note You can play Star Citizen on Linux.
+Check out the [lug-helper](https://github.com/starcitizen-lug/lug-helper), made by the [LUG](https://robertsspaceindustries.com/orgs/LUG) community.
+CIG has also expressed multiple times their intent to further support the game on Linux, starting with the [Vulkan API](https://youtu.be/SV9_chUpDgc?t=825).
 !!! danger I want to set your expectations going forward here; this game is by no means anywhere near complete.
-CIG and their database vendor have been struggling since the introduction of the [Persistent Entity Streaming](https://starcitizen.tools/Persistent_Entity_Streaming) backend technology in patch 3.18, making server performance much worse along with many inventory issues.
+CIG and their database vendor have been struggling since the introduction of the [Persistent Entity Streaming](https://starcitizen.tools/Persistent_Entity_Streaming) core technology in patch 3.18, making server performance much worse along with many inventory issues.
 Take this into account while reading through the document.
-!!! note You can play Star Citizen on Linux.
-Check out the [lug-helper](https://github.com/starcitizen-lug/lug-helper), made by the [LUG](https://robertsspaceindustries.com/orgs/LUG) community.
-CIG has also expressed multiple times their intent to support Linux, starting with the [Vulkan API](https://youtu.be/SV9_chUpDgc?t=825).

 # About
 ->[Jump straight to the Table of Contents](https://rentry.org/guier/#comprehensive-table-of-contents)<-